 Anuttama is active in several religious freedom initiatives and leads ISKCON in networking with government and non-government organizations in Washington, D.C., as well as interfacing with the United Nations in New York.
 Anuttama is also a Board Member of the Religion Communicators Council and Religions for Peace USA, as well as an Advisor to the Religious Freedom Institute.
 He also co-founded the annual Vaishnava-Christian Dialogues (USA and India) and Vaishnava-Muslim Dialogue (USA).

-Anuttama Dasa and his wife, Rukmini Devi Dasi, own a business which for many years has been a principal source of revenue for the International Communications Ministry.
-They live in Rockville, Maryland and attend the local ISKCON temple in Potomac, Maryland.
+Anuttama and his wife, Rukmini Devi Dasi, live in Silver Spring, Maryland, near their son Gauravani, daughter-in-law Vrinda, and three grandchildren.
+They attend the local ISKCON temple in Potomac, Maryland.

 “ISKCON and the Vaishnava tradition have great gifts to share.
 I have faith that as ISKCON devotees become more and more qualified to follow and represent Srila Prabhupada and Sri Caitanya Mahaprabhu, the great culture of Bhakti that they brought to the world will have many tangible and long lasting positive effects.” –Anuttama Dasa